ssddanbrown/accounts/README.md

 # Migrate the database
 php artisan migrate

-# Install and build JS/CSS dependencies
-npm install
-npm run build

 # Check the storage/ and boostrap/cache (and all subfolders) are writable by the webserver, Commands reflect ubuntu common defaults
-chown -R www-data:www-data storage/ boostrap/cache/
+chown -R www-data:www-data storage/ bootstrap/cache/

 # Set up your webserver with the root pointing at the `public/` folder.
 (Nginx "root" or Apache "DocumentRoot").
 # Done!